‘I am one who loved not wisely but too well.’

 ***warning*** I took too many pictures as normal!!!!

 There is nothing better in life than a lazy Sunday exploring a new place with your camera and the sun shining, absolutely nothing!
 A couple of Sundays ago that’s exactly what I did.
 I jumped in my car and went and explored Stratford upon Avon, somewhere that I have been meaning to visit for years now and have never actually got around to going.
 I am pretty sure by the end of this year I will have been everywhere in the UK that I have been meaning to go and never gone!
-I have been planning a trip to Florence at the end of July but actually think I am going to put it off while I spend this summer exploring the UK, especially if the weather stays as beautiful as it has been.
+Ok maybe not this year, I have a big list!

 In case you were wondering “Stratford-upon-Avon, a medieval market town in England’s West Midlands, is the 16th-century birthplace of William Shakespeare.
 Possibly the most famous writer in the English language, Shakespeare is known for his sonnets and plays such as ‘Romeo and Juliet’ and ‘Hamlet’.
 The Royal Shakespeare Company performs his plays in the Royal Shakespeare Theatre and adjacent Swan Theatre on the banks of the River Avon.”